 The majority of students with special education needs are placed in a regular classroom.
-For most students, a classroom teacher, with the support of the school's learning support teacher (LST) or learning resource teacher (LRT) (only in elementary schools), and/or central district staff, are able to provide programming support that allows the student to meet required expectations with success.
+For most students, a classroom teacher, with the support of the school's learning support teacher (LST) or learning resource teacher (LRT) (only in elementary schools), and/or central district staff, is able to provide programming support in an inclusive environment that allows the student to meet required expectations with success.
 The regular classroom is always an option that parents / guardians may consider, regardless of the student's needs.
-A regular classroom allows the student to be surrounded by peers, while receiving personalized programming that is outlined in the student's Individual Education Plan.
+A regular classroom allows the student to be surrounded by peers, while receiving personalized programming that is outlined in the student's Individual Education Plan (IEP).
 The regular class is considered the most inclusive of placements.

-During the 2020-2021 school year, all districts in the province of Ontario have been required to offer both in-person learning and virtual learning options.
+For the 2021-2022 school year, the OCDSB has continued to offer both in-person and virtual learning opportunities.
 The overview of related information can be found in Policy/Program Memorandum No. 164.
-Beginning in September 2020, OCDSB special education learners in the regular classroom were offered either in-person learning, or the option of attending one of the Ottawa-Carleton Virtual (OCV) campuses.
-Individualized support was provided to special needs students in their respective setting and based on their Individualized Education Plan.
-Students in a specialized program class were offered the option of attending in-person or remotely in a blended model.
-The classroom team for each specialized program class worked collaboratively with parents / guardians via a variety of platforms to support each individual student's needs.
+OCDSB special education learners in the regular classroom were offered either in-person learning, or the option of attending one of the Ottawa-Carleton Virtual (OCV) campuses.
+Individualized support was provided to special needs students in their respective setting and based on their IEP.
+Specialized program classes were only offered in person in the 2021-2022 school year.

 The special needs of each student may be met by accommodations, modifications, and/or alternative expectations, including, but not limited to, a variety of teaching methods, and/or special equipment.
-The OCDSB model for service delivery is rooted in Universal Design for Learning, Culturally Relevant and Responsive pedagogy, and the tiered approach to intervention, as outlined in the Ministry of Education document; Learning for All: A Guide to Effective Assessment and Instruction for All Students, K-12 (2013).
+The OCDSB model for service delivery is rooted in Universal Design for Learning, Culturally Relevant and Responsive Pedagogy, and the tiered approach to intervention, as outlined in the Ministry of Education document; Learning for All : A Guide to Effective Assessment and Instruction for All Students, K-12 (2013).
 An overview of the tiered approach to intervention is summarized in the following chart: